vushakolaPhanindra/credit-score-intellegence/README.md

 ---
 ---

-## 🏆 Final Note — Built for Hack This Fall 2025
+## 🏆 Built for Hack This Fall 2025 — And Beyond

 This project is more than just a credit score predictor — it is a step toward democratizing financial insights using Explainable AI.
 Our goal is to make credit scoring **transparent, fair, and accessible**, especially for individuals who struggle to understand why their financial profile is judged a certain way.